Background

 - Controlled vocabulary references

-- Detailed metadata such as processing levels, units, qualifying comments on observations, photos, and tags
+- Detailed, environmental sensor-specific metadata such as processing levels, units, qualifying comments on observations, photos, tags, etc.

-Fortunately, the SensorThings model supports extensibility using the properties and parameters attributes of each entity.
+Fortunately, the SensorThings data model and API support extensibility using the properties and parameters attributes of each entity.
 We leveraged this mechanism to add the metadata needed for unambiguous environmental data interpretation.

 Influence of ODM2 on HydroServer

-To enhance SensorThings for environmental use, we extended its entities using metadata fields inspired by Observations Data Model 2 (ODM2), a community information model for Earth observations.
+To enhance SensorThings for use with environmental sensor data, we extended its entities using metadata fields inspired by Observations Data Model 2 (ODM2), a community information model for Earth observations.

 While ODM2 supports many types of observation data, HydroServer focuses on a specific subset: time series observations from fixed-location monitoring sites.